 Meta facebook tracking pixel

-Whether or not you attend a church, synagogue, mosque, temple or other house of worship, we are all spiritual people in some way.
-Everyone holds certain beliefs and values about what makes life worthwhile, and many people have experienced moments when they have felt connected to a deeper meaning or reality.
+We are all spiritual in some way.
+Everyone holds certain beliefs about what they value and hold dear.
+Many of us have experienced moments when we connect to a deeper meaning about life.

 Tips For Strengthening Your Spirit

 Take time regularly to meditate or pray.
-This can bring a sense of calm and stability during difficult times.
+Spending quiet moments with yourself can bring a sense of calm and stability during difficult times.

 Read spiritual writings.
-These can include the Bhagavad Gita, the Bible, the Quran or other faith-based texts.
-Delving into sacred texts can put you in touch with ancient traditions of wisdom and give you a sense of connection with a more divine reality.
-Recently published books on spirituality can also give new insights.
+The Bible, the Koran or other faith-based texts can put you in touch with ancient traditions of wisdom.
+Books by recent writers can also provide spiritual insights.

 Seek the help of others.
 You might begin an ongoing dialogue with your clergy or counselor, or join a group for meditation, prayer and support.

 Retreat to spiritual spaces, natural settings, concerts or museums.
-Visiting such places may help you cultivate a sense of peace.
+Visiting such places may help you cultivate a sense of peace and personal perspective.

 Keep a journal to express your feelings, thoughts and memories.
-This can contribute to your process of self-discovery and development.
+Writing down your thoughts can make them feel like they have stronger meaning and power.

 Browse by Diagnosis